Siponek/Multiservice-deployment-stack/README.md

 ## Setup and configuration

 - update `ansible_host` in [inventory.yml](inventory.yml) to fit your VMs ip addresses
+- create a `secrets.yml` file in project root
-- set your sudo password for the two VMs inside [secrets.yml](secrets.yml) using the format:
+- set your sudo password for the two VMs inside `secrets.yml` using the format:

   ```txt
   vm1_sudo_password: "<your vm1 sudo password>"